Awuor-O/Energy_Access_and_Electrification_Planning_in_Kenya/README.md

 ![image](https://github.com/user-attachments/assets/a878b19a-374c-4ede-8048-60fdab1aa26f)

 Private sector investments in demand-based and reliable generation technologies are crucial for enhancing electricity generation capacity to meet the country’s growing demand.
-In alignment with the World Bank and African Development Bank's **Mission 300**—which aims to provide electricity access to 300 million people in Sub-Saharan Africa by 2030—this project leverages geospatial insights, to guide energy planning and distribution in Kenya.
-This will scale up connectivity,  a critical step in addressing the country’s persistent development needs.
+In alignment with the World Bank and African Development Bank's **Mission 300**—which aims to provide electricity access to 300 million people in Sub-Saharan Africa by 2030—this project leverages geospatial insights to guide energy planning and distribution in Kenya.
+This will scale up connectivity, which is a fundamental in addressing the country’s persistent development needs.

 ### Problem Statement